tronprotocol/documentation/TRON_Protocol/Token_Creation_EN.md

    **Exchange rate to TRX**: Specify the price of a single token by defining how many tokens a participant will receive for every TRX they spend.
    **Participation**:Specify the participation period in which tokens will be issued.
 During the participation period users can exchange TRX for tokens.

-   + You will be charged 1024 TRX for your creation of tokens.
+   + You will be charged 1024 TRX fee to issue your tokens.

 ![](https://raw.githubusercontent.com/ybhgenius/Documentation/master/images/running_a_delegate/Create1.png)